gahojin/thrifty/thrifty-gradle-plugin/README.md

         // follow.

         // When true, generated structs will be include 'Builder' inner classes.
 This is
-        // for legacy compatibiltity only, and leads to larger code. structBuilders = false
+        // for legacy compatibility only, and leads to larger code. structBuilders = false

         // The Kotlin code generator supports several different service-client API styles.